 #1 Birth factors

 - A very traumatic or stressful birth such as a long labour and/or long pushing stage, or the use of ventouse or forceps will affect levels of stress hormones which can delay milk coming in.4

 - Large amounts of intravenous fluids (IV fluids) used during birth can engorge breasts (due to water retention or oedema) and delay the availability of milk until the engorgement goes down.78

-- Losing a lot of blood (more than 500 mL/1 pint) e.g. maternal postpartum haemorrhage 14 or Sheehan’s Syndrome15 may damage the pituitary gland in the brain which controls breastfeeding hormones.
+- Losing a lot of blood e.g. maternal postpartum haemorrhage 1516 or Sheehan’s Syndrome17 may damage the pituitary gland in the brain which controls breastfeeding hormones.
+Normal limits of blood loss after birth, according to one author, are 1000ml (2 pints) or 500ml after a vaginal birth.
+18

 - Retained placental fragments can delay milk coming in as progesterone levels remain higher instead of dropping to trigger milk production.

 - Nerve damage that affects key nerves involved in milk release, spinal vertebrae that are misaligned can affect milk production and let-down.
-Body work or manual therapy has helped some mothers.16
+Body work or manual therapy has helped some mothers.19

 - A premature birth or a placenta not working properly.
 Pregnancy is an important time for mammary gland development.
 If a baby is born prematurely the breasts may or may not have had enough time to fully develop sufficient glandular (milk-making) tissue and similarly if the placenta wasn’t working optimally (placental insufficiency) the breasts may not have fully developed.
 Although this can affect the initial milk supply, with careful management, glandular tissue can continue to develop after the birth.

 #2 Breastfeeding management